Tibooburra, Outback NSW

 Named after the ancient granite tors that surround the village, the goldfields of the Tibooburra region was originally known as " The Granites" and formed part of the Albert Goldfields.
 Gold in Tibooburra was buried beneath deep alluvial muds and required special techniques to mine.
 As elsewhere on the Albert Goldfields, life was tough at "The Granites".

 Today, Tibooburra is home to Sturt National Park, New South Wales Police, and the Tibooburra Outback School of the Air.
-The township has two hotels, motel rooms, cabins and a caravan park and hostel to accommodate visitors.
-There is a post-office with banking and internet access, supermarket and cafe facilities.
+The township has two hotels, motel rooms, cabins and a caravan park and a hotel to accommodate visitors.
+There is a post office with banking and internet access, supermarket and cafe facilities.
 The Royal Flying Doctor Service visits each Tuesday for a clinic.

 A modern roadhouse and local stores provide meals and fuel or undertake vehicle repairs.